 Barriers to Progress

-Over most of the 150-year period since ALS was first described, little happened because of our lack of knowledge of the nervous system and of the disease itself.
+Over the more than 150-year period since ALS was first described, little happened because of our lack of knowledge of the nervous system and of the disease itself.
 In the last two decades, a veritable explosion of promising basic science took place including the discovery of new ALS genes and new candidate therapeutic targets.

 - Gaps in Funding: Few funding opportunities supported the translation of basic science ideas into validated drug targets and treatments.